Presented by Chimera Theatre

 ● Your own show-specific promotional materials (posters, flyers, social media) which YOU distribute.
 You may also promote your show independently with the Kamloops media if you desire.

 ● Specialty technical equipment (ie. projectors, monitors, lapel mics, pianos, keyboards, fog machines…)

 ● You are responsible for all aspects of production – casting, rehearsals, design, direction, promotion, budgeting.
 We provide blanket promotion, space, tech, and support for you to share your work, and opportunities to connect with audiences and other festival artists socially.

 Is there an submission or application fee for this festival?

 Yes, there is an application fee of $20.
 Chimera Members have a discounted rate of $10, with a Chimera Membership of $10.
 Early submissions are free!
 If you submit before December 31st, 2022, there is no fee.

 How many shows are you expecting to program?

 This year we plan to program 5 -7 productions through this application process.

 What if I have my own stage manager?
 Can I bring them?

-Yes!
-We will provide a stage manager and technician, but if you bring your own stage manager they can call your show for you.
+Yes, please do!
+We will provide a stage manager and technician, but if you bring your own stage manager you'll just have an extra set of hands.